vidyabhandary/blog/_posts/2021-12-23-LearningReactBookReview.md

 ### Book Review - Learning React - 2nd Edition by Alex Banks and Eve Porcello

-I enjoyed learning from this book but overall I got the feeling that the authors lost steam in towards the end and were trying to complete the book in a hurry before the deadline.
+I enjoyed learning from this book but overall I got the feeling that the authors lost steam towards the end and were trying to complete the book in a hurry before the deadline.

 The 2nd chapter in this book that deals with the part of Javascript one needs to know for learning React is extremely good.